Cleaning Stuffed Animals

 The 'Brush Off'

 I have always cleaned my son's stuffed animals in the washing machine.
 I put them into pillow cases and wash them using a gentle cycle with only a little detergent.
-If there are any really bad spots I will pretreat with a bit of detergent and either taking a rag to rub or a soft scrub brush.
+If there are any really bad spots I will pretreat with a bit of detergent and either take a soft scrub brush or a rag to rub it.
 I have washed his animals like this for over 6 years and have never had a problem.
 You must remember not to overstuff the cases or the washing machine.
 I check the animals for any loose seams and put them back into the cases and put them into the dryer until dry.
 Some may need a slight brushing but most will come out almost like new.

 Spray and Sponge

 I am a rep for a toy company (as well as the mother of two of the world's foremost stuffed animal collectors.)
 If you are looking to get them clean for appearance sake, use a mild all-purpose cleanser like Simple Green.
 Just spray it on and sponge it clean (with a little water.)
 Then, just to make sure that any invisible cooties are dead, I either leave it in the sun to dry or put it in the dryer for five or ten minutes if it looks like there are no parts that can melt.
 No animals have been harmed in this cleaning process.